pghalliday/currency-market/README.md

             commission: {
               // The amount of the order's bid currency credited to the commission account
               amount: '326.123588',
-              // The new level of funds in order's bid currency in the commission account
+              // The new level of funds in the order's bid currency in the commission account
               funds: '456432148131.45645645'
               // The reference associated with the commission calculation
               reference: '0.01%'